-Migration Yorkshire is a local authority-led regional migration partnership, hosted by Leeds City Council.
-Migration Yorkshire works with national government, local government, and others to ensure that Yorkshire and Humber can deal with, and benefit from, migration.
+Migration Yorkshire is a local authority-led regional migration partnership.
+We work with national government, local government, and others to ensure that Yorkshire and Humber can deal with, and benefit from, migration.
 We work with agencies across the statutory, voluntary, community and private sectors to help support the delivery of high quality services to migrants in a way that benefits everyone living in local communities.

 What do we do?

-Strategic leadership and coordination for Yorkshire and Humber around migration issues [also known as ‘the enabling role'].
-We convene and support the Strategic Migration Group, our main cross-sector advisory group - the place where local authorities, statutory agencies and the voluntary sector get together to discuss how migration impacts on our region and to agree ways forward.
+Strategic leadership and coordination in Yorkshire and Humber on migration issues.
+We convene and support the Strategic Migration Group, the main advisory and decision-making structure where local authorities, statutory agencies and the voluntary sector get together to discuss how migration impacts on our region and to agree ways forward.
 We provide strategic support in local areas and represent the views of the region to Government, providing leadership on migration issues at regional, national and European level.

 How do we work?